jaxio/celerio-angular-quickstart/README.md

 ## celerio-angular-quickstart (Alpha)

-This project demonstrates how to generate from an existing database schema an Angular2 CRUD web application.
+This project demonstrates how to generate from an existing database schema an Angular 2 CRUD web application.

+We provide a database schema example, but you may try it with your own schema (you need to edit the `pom.xml`).

 The generated source code relies on: